Which Streaming Service Is Best for You?

 Cost: $64.99/month with options for premium channel add-ons and additional storage

 What You Get: Live TV and on-demand access to 50+ channels, including local affiliates and networks such as CNN, Cartoon Network and FX (no Comedy Central, though).
 You get up to 50 hours of DVR storage, along with the ability to watch on two screens at once.
-But the biggest draw is that you also get access to Hulu’s full library of syndicated and original programming (you can also pick up Hulu on its own starting at $6/month).
+But the biggest draw is that you also get access to Hulu’s library of syndicated and original programming (you can also pick up Hulu on its own starting at $6/month).

 AT&T TV Now

 Cost: $70-$95/month, plus options for premium add-ons

 What You Get: Anywhere from 65-125+ channels depending on the package you choose, with no noticeable omissions from the heavy hitters.
 Much like Playstation Vue, no actual satellite dish is needed, which means no climbing the roof to fix a spotty signal.
 Record up to 20 hours of content or pay $10 for unlimited storage.
 Premium channels like HBO and Cinemax are available as add-ons at $5 per month.